Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 | Network Card | Intel (replaced with DW1820A) |

-1. Everything works except of fingerprint sensor (which will never work).
+1. Everything works except of:
+a) fingerprint sensor (which will never work).
 You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
+b) The sd card reader, which under the new EFI does not work.
+I tried several combinations but thei all failed.
+I will keep on trying.
 2. If you need HDMI at boot or after wake up without unpluggin - pluggin the cable, add to boot arguments "igfxonln=1" (without brackets).
 System will be a bit chopy for a few seconds but it works normally afterwards.